 "Y...yes, I'm truly sorry, I-I didn't want to-"

 "Don't worry, it was nothing," He said with a smile on his lips, and she noticed how his softer expression made her feel relieved and much less embarrassed than a moment ago.
 "I think I haven't seen you before."
 The boy added while staring at her curiously.

 "Hmm…yes, I-I just transferred."
 She said sheepishly, his eyes gazing into hers warmly as he smiled, but they were still too intense for her to hold his gaze.

 "What is it?
 What happened here?
 Who the hell is she?"
 A girl appeared right behind him looking up and down at Fay with a hatred stare.
 She had purple hair that matched with her eyes, and even though they were sharp they looked gorgeous whit her thick eyelashes, pale skin and soft pink lips.

 He sighed, now covering his face with his hand then letting it slip down as he looked back at the girl.

 "Nothing.
 Nothing happened Lannie."

 Fay just stood there, her eyes wide as she looked at the two of them confused with what was happening.

-Lannie looked one more time at Fay making it clear that she didn't like her and then going after him.
+Lannie glanced one more time at Fay making it clear that she didn't like her and then went after him.

 "Wh-what was that?"
 She asked herself.
 Then, she realized that everyone on the cafeteria was staring at her.